luluvann/login-react/README.md

 - Composed of reusable components
 - The login page show an error message when the wrong credentiales are used (simple validation in TS)

+## Additional requirements
+- The user can press keyboard enter in either email or password field to login (same functionality as pressing login button)
+- When email or password field are empty, an error message is triggered
+- When the login is successful, the user is redirected to the /dashboard page

 ## Deployment link in GH pages
 [https://luluvann.github.io/login-react/](https://luluvann.github.io/login-react/)

+## Successful login
+To be able to successfully login, enter the following email/password credentials:
+1. Email: test@test.com / pw: test
+2. Email: test1@test1.com / pw: test1

 ## Available Scripts